Building Decks

 Domain filtering

-Once you've selected a legend, the card browser automatically filters to only show cards that match your legend's domains (plus colorless cards).
-This means you won't accidentally add cards your deck can't use.
-The filter is applied in real time as you browse.
+Once you've selected a legend, the card browser filters to cards matching your legend's domains (plus colorless cards).

 Deck stats